parity-ai/k8sAI/README.md

 Options:
 - -p, --prompt Provide an initial prompt to start the conversation (optional)
-- -t, --terminal End the conversation by closing the terminal session (optional)
+- -t, --terminal Conversation will end after one response (optional)
 - --disable-execution Disable execution of kubectl commands (optional)

 ### Explain